Landlord insurance explained

 Wear and tear

-This is damage or natural changes you may see in your property or its contents due to everyday use by your tenant.
+This is gradual damage or natural changes you may see in your property or its contents.

 White goods

-You may hear this term referring to any large electrical appliances within your property like the fridge, dishwasher or washing machine.
+You might hear this term referring to any large electrical appliances within your property like the fridge, dishwasher or washing machine.

 Protecting your property and investment